 Dilate both upper and lower puncta.
 If there is an un-involved punctum, probe it to the sac and irrigate to ensure there are no underlying blockages.
 Then identify the medial and lateral ends of the lacerated canaliculus.
 A miniaturized stent can be used if only one canaliculus is involved.
 If both are involved, silicone tubing or a Crawford stent can be used.
 See below for stenting techniques for miniature and Crawford Stent.
 Suture skin as described above in simple laceration repair.

 Miniature stent: Advance a stent through the punctum of the lacerated canaliculus and out the distal end.
 Then insert a stent into the canaliculus opening of the lacerated lateral edge.
 Ensure the stent is seated in the punctum.
-Place several 6-0 vicryl sutures using a curved needle to anastomose the cut edges of the canaliculus and re-approximate the surrounding tissue.
+Place several 6-0 polyglactin sutures using a curved needle to anastomose the cut edges of the canaliculus and re-approximate the surrounding tissue.
 Leave these untied.
-Then place addition interrupted buried 5-0 vicryl sutures to reinforce the medial canthal tendon.
+Then place addition interrupted buried 5-0 polyglactin sutures to reinforce the medial canthal tendon.
 After all deep sutures are placed, tie and trim all sutures.

 Crawford Stent: Place the first end of the stent through the punctum of the lacerated canaliculus and out the distal end.
 Then pass the same end through the previously identified proximal end and then advance through the lacrimal and nasal lacrimal duct.
 Retrieve the end of the stent from the nasal cavity.
-Pass the other end of the stent similarly through intact canaliculus.
+Pass the other end of the stent similarly through the intact canaliculus.
 Tie and trim ends in the nose just before skin closure.